 healthy & successful”

 The existence of such an app was perhaps inevitable.
-For Steve Jobs, who initially opposed the idea of an App Store on the basis that it would result in lesser-quality software, this would have confirmed his worst fears — were the App Store not already off to such a good start.
+For Steve Jobs, who initially opposed the idea of an App Store on the basis that it would result in lesser-quality software, this might have confirmed his worst fears — if the App Store was not already off to such a good start.

-The app also prompted early questions about whether Apple should allow a “try before you buy” policy for the App Store.
-Apple didn’t seriously consider such a policy, although the concept fuels the plethora of free apps that offer in-app purchases.
+The I Am Rich app also prompted early questions about whether Apple should allow a “try before you buy” policy for the App Store.
+While Apple did not seriously consider such a policy, the concept fuels the plethora of free apps that offer in-app purchases today.

-As for Heinrich, he was reportedly bombarded with messages — “many of them insulting,” he told The New York Times.
+As for Heinrich, people reportedly bombarded him with messages — “many of them insulting,” he told The New York Times.

 What’s the weirdest iOS app you remember from the early days?
 Leave your comments below.